readysetmark/WealthPulse/Readme.md

 Electron
 - [x] Do proof-of-concept with Electron pointed to current server -- it works!
 - [ ] Turn it into an Electron app instead of accessing through a browser
-	- [ ] Launch F# app at startup
+	- [x] Launch F# server at startup
-	- [ ] Launch electron browser window pointed to WP server
+	- [x] Launch electron browser window pointed to WP server
-	- [ ] Update documentation with launch instructions (npm start in dev)
+	- [x] Update documentation with launch instructions (npm start in dev)
+	- [ ] Delay launching browser window until server ready
+	- [ ] Retrieve port (or full address) from server output
+	- [ ] Server should handle SIGTERM signal gracefully
+	- [ ] Tooling to build a shippable "app"

 Tooling
 - [ ] Add a real logger